Dunman High School: School crest

 The school crest of Dunman High School was designed by Chen Jen Hao, its second principal, and Liu Kang, a pioneer in local fine art and former art teacher of the school.
 The two Chinese characters read, from right to left, "Dé míng", the Chinese name of the school.
 The characters are written in seal script.

 The red colour symbolises passion and the drive for success.
 The blue colour signifies peace and dignity, while the circular border represents wholeness and unity, as well as the pursuit of universality, as defined in the Confucian classic Book of Rites.

 School song

 Dunman High School preserved its school song in Mandarin Chinese.
 The lyrics were originally written as prose by a chemistry teacher of the school in 1953.

+Houses

+Year 5 and 6 students of Dunman High School are sorted into 4 houses, namely: